pragmatic-stack/frontend-react-challenge/README.md

 2. Implement value preparation for periodic occurrences
 3. Implement rendering of the logo and styling

-### Setup
+### Preparation
-- The project is setup with cra, typescript and jest.
+- The project is setup with cra, typescript and jest, install dependencies with `npm i`.
-- The app renders your component on the root route.
+- The app renders your component on the root route `/`.

-### Welcome
-- Creation of components and utilities is welcome to separate concerns.
+- The app renders an implementation example on `/goal` route.